Packaging and PRNs

-The legislative system in the UK around packaging waste is delivered by the Producer Responsibility (Packaging Waste) Regulations, which came into force in 1997 and saw targets set for the first time in 1998, packaging producers are obligated to pay towards packaging recycling and recovery by buying evidence.
+The legislative system in the UK around packaging waste is delivered by the Producer Responsibility (Packaging Waste) Regulations (as amended), which came into force in 1997.
+These saw targets set for the first time in 1998 with packaging producers obligated to pay towards packaging recycling and recovery by buying evidence.
 The evidence is known as a Packaging Waste Recovery Notes (PRN) and can be generated via UK reprocessors or from the export market as export PRNs (PERNs).
-Obligated businesses can fulfil their obligations individually or sign up to Producer Compliance Schemes (PCSs) which will do this on their behalf.
+Obligated businesses can fulfil their obligations individually although most sign up to Producer Compliance Schemes (PCSs) who will handle the work involved.

 Since the Regulations came into force, it is estimated that between £1.8 – £2 billion has been paid out by obligated companies through the PRN system to increase recycling and recovery rates and recycling rates have more than doubled.
-However, there is some way to go for businesses to meet targets set up until 2017 and there is the prospect of even higher targets being set by the European Commission via the proposed Circular Economy Package and UK Government resource strategies.
+Targets are now set up until 2020 and are likely to increase in line with the Circular Economy Package and UK Government resource strategies.

 For all the latest news relating to packaging waste recycling, click here.